circuitid/circuitid-ruby/docs/MessageCampaignsApi.md

 end

 api_instance = CircuitID::MessageCampaignsApi.new
-messagecampaigns = CircuitID::Messagecampaigns.new({name: 3.56, brand_id: 3.56, order: 3.56}) # Messagecampaigns | The JSON object that will be posted to the REST API endpoint.
+messagecampaigns = CircuitID::Messagecampaigns.new({name: 'name_example', brand_id: 'brand_id_example', order: 'order_example'}) # Messagecampaigns | The JSON object that will be posted to the REST API endpoint.

 begin
   # Create a new object